Blog post

 • I was acquisitions director for children and family for 7 years at a traditional house (Tyndale).

-• I also worked in other capacities at houses that publish curriculum and some books (Mcgraw-Hill Education and Urban Ministries, Inc/UMI)
+• I also worked in other capacities at houses that publish curriculum and some books (McGraw-Hill Education and Urban Ministries, Inc/UMI)

 I edited and consulted on this great project by Latoya Nicole